Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Dyslexia and Dysgraphia

-1. The difference between dysgraphia and dyslexia is that dyslexia causes difficulty with comprehension of written words, while dysgraphia causes difficulty with typing or writing words and spelling.
+1. The difference between dysgraphia and dyslexia is that dyslexia causes difficulty with the comprehension of written words, while dysgraphia causes difficulty with typing or writing words and spelling.

 3. Dysgraphia is a learning disability that causes problems with writing, drawing, cutting, pasting, and other fine motor tasks.
 Because while dyslexia primarily affects written work, dysgraphia primarily affects reading work.
 So while dyslexia primarily impacts the ability to read, dysgraphia primarily impacts the ability to write.

 5. Dyslexia is characterized by an individual’s inability to read for meaning, while dysgraphia is characterized by an individual’s inability to write correctly or legibly.
-Although researchers have not determined the specific differences in the two conditions, it has been noted that dyslexics generally have better verbal memory skills than non-dyslexics, while dysgraphic have better spatial visualization skills.
+Although researchers have not determined the specific differences in the two conditions, it has been noted that dyslexics have better verbal memory skills than non-dyslexics, while dysgraphic have better spatial visualization skills.

 Difference Between Dyslexia and Dysgraphia